-Ah, autumn in New York.
+Ah, autumn.
 What a great season.
 The air is turning crisp, bringing some much-needed relief from a hot, sticky summer.
 The leaves are changing color, the apples taste sweeter, the scent of pumpkin spice is in the air – it’s a beautiful time of year…for some.

 For others, fall signifies the end of a summer of vacation, fun, family time, rest and rejuvenation, and the beginning of “crazy-busy.”
 The kids are back in school, fall sports are in full swing, college students have their noses to the grindstone once again, work is revving up, the days are getting shorter, the holidays are right around the corner.
 The hustle and bustle of fall comes on strong and sudden – and it can be pretty overwhelming.

 The good news, there are ways to make the transition to autumn less overwhelming and more enjoyable.